Gateway of India timeline

 Architecture

-The 26-meter arch is built from yellow basalt and concrete, blending a Roman triumphal arch form with Indo-Saracenic detailing.
-The central dome draws from Muslim architecture while the decorative jali lattice screens reflect Gujarati craftsmanship.
-Four turrets anchor the corners, and the interior ceiling features intricate carved patterns.
-The arch faces the Arabian Sea, framing the harbour in a way that made it the first sight for every ship arriving in British India.
+The 26-meter (85-foot) arch is built from yellow Kharodi basalt and reinforced concrete, blending a Roman triumphal arch form with Indo-Saracenic detailing.
+The central dome is roughly 15 meters (48 feet) across and rises about 25 meters (83 feet) at its peak; four corner turrets anchor the structure, and the interior ceiling carries intricate carved patterns.
+Muslim architecture informs the dome while the decorative jali lattice screens reflect Gujarati craftsmanship.
+The arch faces the Arabian Sea, framing the harbour in the way that made it the first sight for every ship arriving in British India.
 The adjacent Taj Mahal Palace Hotel (1903) complements the Gateway with its own Indo-Saracenic red dome and was famously built by Jamsetji Tata after he was reportedly refused entry to a Europeans-only hotel.
-Together, the Gateway and the Taj define Mumbai's iconic waterfront silhouette.
+Together, the Gateway and the Taj define Mumbai's iconic waterfront silhouette, a composition best appreciated from the sea on the short harbour cruises that leave from the jetty.

 Historical Significance

 Designed by George Wittet and completed in 1924, the Gateway was built to commemorate the 1911 visit of King George V and Queen Mary -- the first British monarchs to visit India.
-The foundation stone was laid in 1913, but construction took over a decade.
-The arch quickly became the ceremonial entrance to British India, welcoming dignitaries arriving by sea.
-The profound historical irony is that on February 28, 1948, the last British troops marched through this same archway to board ships back to England, watched by the citizens of a newly independent India.
-The Gateway also stands near the site of the devastating 2008 Mumbai terror attacks, when gunmen attacked the adjacent Taj Hotel.
+The foundation stone was laid in 1913, but construction dragged on for over a decade while the Apollo Bunder foreshore was reclaimed from the sea; the finished monument was opened by the Viceroy, the Earl of Reading, on 4 December 1924 at a cost of roughly 21 lakh rupees.
+The arch quickly became the ceremonial entrance to British India, welcoming dignitaries arriving by ship.
+The profound historical irony is that on February 28, 1948, the last British troops marched through this same archway to board vessels back to England, watched by the citizens of a newly independent India.
+The Gateway also stands near the site of the devastating 2008 Mumbai terror attacks, when gunmen struck the adjacent Taj Hotel.
 A guide connects the architectural details -- how the arch echoes Roman triumphal forms but in Gujarati jali latticework -- to the broader history of the waterfront, from the cotton trade that built Mumbai's wealth to India's struggle for independence.

 When to Visit

-Open: 24 hours (outdoor monument).
-Best for photos: early morning (6-8 AM) with soft light and few people.
+Open: 24 hours (outdoor monument, viewed from the plaza -- the arch cannot be entered or climbed).
+Best for photos: early morning (6-8 AM) with soft light and few people, before the balloon sellers and boat touts arrive.
 Best for atmosphere: evening, when the arch is illuminated and the waterfront fills with families and street vendors.
-Elephanta ferries: depart from the adjacent jetty, 9 AM - 2 PM (last return around 5:30 PM).
+Elephanta ferries: depart from the adjacent jetty roughly 9 AM - 2 PM, with the last return around 5:30 PM; the crossing takes about an hour each way.
+Allow 30-45 minutes for the Gateway alone, or a half-day if you combine it with a Colaba walk and a harbour ferry.

 Admission and Costs